gabrieldansereau/ms_networks_opinion/README.md

 and planning (Boxes [2][Box2]-[3][Box3]).
 As new empirical data becomes available, these predictions can be evaluated, refined, and become more informative [@Johnson2023FieVal].
-We discuss the challenges surrounding their validation in our Concluding Remarks.
+We discuss the challenges surrounding their validation in our [Concluding Remarks].

 ### Network Responses to Environmental Change {-}